 Curator: Mary Ceruti and Ilaria Bonacossa

-Katrín Sigurðardóttir’s Foundation, is a large-scale installation comprising a raised ornamental surface.
+Katrín Sigurðardóttir’s Foundation, was a large-scale installation comprising a raised ornamental surface.

 Foundation was conceived as a trilogy of installations: in an ancient laundry in Venice, in an old customs depository in Reykjavík and in a trolley shop from earlier times in New York.
 With its historical reference, Foundation draws attention to the inherent history of its host buildings, and they come to embody the toil of the serving trades.
 The visitor walks upon the floor of the nobleman, while the ceiling above his head is that of the servant or laborer.
 At each exhibition venue the pre existing walls continue to shape the work, draw a new pattern.
 Thus, the real story – of intersecting three different buildings in three countries – will intentionally contrast with the fairy tale of the baroque-inspired floor.